cicada-solvers/libergo/LWH.md

 - num_workers - This is the number of workers that will be used to process the hashes.
 You will want to adjust this for your machine!
 - existing_hash - This is the hash that you are looking for. *DO NOT CHANGE THIS*

-The ranges in the permutation file are 1 billion per line.
-There are 500 ranges per permutation file.
+The ranges in the permutation file are 500 million per line.
+There are 1500 ranges per permutation file.
 Each zip file contains 500 of these files.
 There is no expectation that the average PC can chew through one in a day unless you have a thread-ripper or something similar.
 It should take several days/weeks to process one package (again, depending on the machine).